-It wasn't always like this though.
+It wasn’t always like this though.
 I am not like most other pilots.
-Sometimes their story of first flight was rooted in .
-They've known airplanes or gliders as long as they've been alive.
-For others, they dreamed of as a kid.
+Sometimes their story of first flight was rooted in family history.
+They’ve known airplanes or gliders as long as they’ve been alive.
+For others, they dreamed of flying as a kid.
 I hear story after story of now-hang glider pilots jumping from picnic tables with an umbrella opened wide above their heads, wishing it would keep them aloft.
-I bet the felt that way when they were little.
+I bet the Wright brothers felt that way when they were little.

 But I was nothing like that though.
 When I was a kid, I was a rug rat, a dirt explorer, a tree climber.
 I roamed the woods barefoot and scratched away at poison ivy.
 My family had never been on a plane.
 Once, we went to an airshow and I sat in the underbelly of an aircraft that transported cargo and troops.
 The wing-walkers were my favorite.

 Flight shoved its way into my life and changed everything about me when a friend from high school called me in April 2013 during my freshman year of college.
-He told me about , a on the coast of North Carolina.
-They would teach me fly and they would teach me how to teach others how to fly if I worked for them for the summer.
+He told me about Kitty Hawk Kites, a hang gliding school on the coast of North Carolina.
+They would teach me how to fly and they would teach me how to teach others how to fly if I worked for them for the summer.

 I was busy looking for my first internships in the environmental field at the time and initially wasn’t interested.
 I wasn’t even certain what hang gliding was until I looked it up on the internet.
 But I kept thinking about it and I started losing sleep.
 Maybe it was the idea that I’d get to live within steps of the ocean, or that I’d feel really cool telling people that yeah, I flew hang gliders, and what did you do with your summer?
 I submitted my application, interviewed, and got the job.
 I was 19 years old.